Yoreee/projThree/README.md

 2. Search for music events by artist
 3. Create a login account to save search favorites.
    Log In/Out (sessions)
+4. Receive a welcome email after creating an account.
-4. View event details, which includes links to purchase tickets and a google map.
+5. View event details, which includes links to purchase tickets and a google map.

 ####Front-end Wireframes
 ![alt text](./projThree_Wireframes.jpg "Wireframe Design for Project Three")